Harold, Florida

 Harold is an unincorporated community and census-designated place in Santa Rosa County, in the U.S. state of Florida.
-Its population was 823 as of the 2010 census.
+Its population was 909 at the 2020 census, up from 823 at the 2010 census.
+It is part of the Pensacola—Ferry Pass—Brent, Florida Metropolitan Statistical Area.
 A satellite field for Training Air Wing FIVE at Naval Air Station Whiting Field called OLF Harold is located here.

 History

+Harold was originally known as Oscar.
+Oscar was first settled sometime around 1881, when its post office was established.
+Oscar's population increased upon the completion of the Pensacola and Atlanta Railroad in 1883.
+William D. Chipley purchased land for lumber in the early 1890s.
+It was around this time that the community became known as Harold.

 A post office called Harold was established in 1909, and remained in operation until 1995.
 An early postmaster gave the community the name of his son.
+Another history behind the name involves Kansas congressman Ebenezer F. Porter, who purchased land for lumber in the area in the 1890s, renaming it for his son, Harold (1891-1962).